setup* functions that are contained within setupProjectR/setupProject.R

 to get and change branch for each module, according to its specification in

-.
-Otherwise it will download modules with getModules
+modules.
+Otherwise it will download modules with getModules.
+NOTE: CREATING A

 GIT REPOSITORY AT THE PROJECT LEVEL AND SETTING MODULES AS GIT SUBMODULES IS